d3plus/d3plus-format/README.md

 #####
 * [formatAbbreviate](#formatAbbreviate) - Formats a number to an appropriate number of decimal places and rounding, adding suffixes if applicable (ie. `1200000` to `"1.2M"`).
 * [formatAbbreviate](#formatAbbreviate) - An extension to d3's [format](https://github.com/d3/d3-format#api-reference) function that adds more string formatting types and localizations.

+The new specifier strings added by d3plus-format are:
+ - `~a` - abbreviated decimal notation with a numeric suffix (ie. "k", "M", "B", etc).
+This is an alias of the `formatAbbreviate` function.
 * [formatDefaultLocale](#formatDefaultLocale) - An extension to d3's [formatDefaultLocale](https://github.com/d3/d3-format#api-reference) function that allows setting the locale globally for formatters.

 #####